 As an Amazon Associate we earn from qualifying purchases.

 When was the last time you enjoyed a glass of hot chocolate?
-For many of us, hot chocolate is associated with holiday memories, but not something we partake in very often.
-Well that’s about to change.
+For many, hot chocolate is associated with holiday memories, but not something I partake in very often.
+Well, that’s about to change.

-Today we’ll be making some delicious peppermint hot chocolate from ingredients you probably have in your pantry right now.
-The best part is, we will be ditching the pre-made syrups and powders that you typically get when you order peppermint drinks from Starbucks or other coffee shops.
+Today I’ll be making some delicious peppermint hot chocolate from ingredients you probably have in your pantry right now.
+The best part is, I will be ditching the pre-made syrups and powders that you typically get when you order peppermint drinks from Starbucks or other coffee shops.